 24 examples of animals that have adapted to their environments

-Below is a list of some random animals from all over the world that I thought had some interesting physical and behavioral adaptations.
+Here are 24 examples of animals that have adapted in some strange and interesting ways in order to survive.
+These random animals are from all over the world and all have some interesting physical and behavioral adaptations.

 Desert animals like camels have adapted over thousands of years for life in an environment where there is little water available for long periods of time.
 Drinking less water is a behavioral adaptation, but the behavioral change spurred physiological adaptations over the generations.
 Having said that, a camel’s hump does play a role in all this.